Work Is Your Mission Field

 - Reflect on your work life.
-Reflect on a time when Jesus showed up in your work through answered prayer, divine connections, solutions or other experiences you know could have only been God.
+Describe a time when Jesus showed up in your work through answered prayer, divine connections, solutions or other experiences you know could have only been God.
 How did you share that experience with others?

 - Who is in your community at work?
 How would having a solid community of fellow believers at work make a difference for you?

 What will you start doing immediately to use your influence at work to improve the culture, teamwork or impact other positive change?

-- Please complete the short SURVEY.
+- SURVEY: Please complete the short survey.
 You’ll play a role in helping us make this content the best it can be.

-- Make a note on the worksheet (download and print below, if you haven’t yet) of how you will apply what you learned in this module to your work.
+- WORKSHEET: Make a note on the worksheet (download and print below, if you haven’t yet) of how you will apply what you learned in this module to your work.

 - Subscribe to the Workmatters Blog.